 - Improve our understanding of air toxics emissions in communities across the state.

 - Evaluate the effectiveness of various air toxics programs and policies.

-The reported 2016 air toxics information has already served several functions in helping protect Oregonians and informing national understanding of toxic air contaminant sources and activities, including:
+was the first year that DEQ made a state-wide air toxics emissions inventory request as a part of the Cleaner Air Oregon program.
+The reported 2016 air toxics information has already served several functions in helping protect Oregonians and informing national understanding of toxic air contaminant sources and activities, including to:

-- To help identify emissions of specific air toxics and areas of concern
+- Help identify emissions of specific air toxics and areas of concern.

-- To inform risk-based updates to ACDP General and Basic permit categories
+- Inform risk-based updates to ACDP General and Basic permit categories.

-- To estimate Oregon's Hazardous Air Pollutants (HAPs) for the EPA's 2017 National Emissions Inventory and the Toxics Release Inventory
+- Estimate Oregon's Hazardous Air Pollutants for the EPA's 2017 National Emissions Inventory.